Teaching

 Teaching Philosophy:

 I don't teach anymore as I have retired.
 When I was active I always insisted on linking theory to practice and promoted an experimental approach to learning; I also aimed to inspire curiosity at every opportunity.
-I achieved this through increasing learner participation in my delivery; I used examples all the time so as to link the classroom to the real world and vice versa, in other words when teaching the world became my laboratory; I firmly believed - and still do - that learning has to be enjoyable and fun and my delivery aimed to facilitate that.
+I achieved this through increasing learner participation in my delivery; I used examples all the time so as to link my classroom to the real world and vice versa, in other words when teaching the world became my laboratory; I firmly believed - and still do - that learning has to be enjoyable and fun and my delivery aimed to facilitate that.

 a) An example of connecting theory to a real event:

-A classic piece of research I used in the classroom was based on the work of Professor Frederick W. Bell.
+A classic piece of research I often used in the classroom was based on the work of Professor Frederick W. Bell.
 He published a seminal paper in the American Economic Review (back in 1968) outlining the impact on the US fishing industry following on from Pope Paul VI's 1966 decree in which he essentially 'released' Catholics from their abstinence towards red meat consumption on Fridays.
 His study was focused on parts of New England communities across the eastern seaboard of the United States, where large numbers of Catholics (comprising mostly of Italian and Irish migrants) had settled.
-The papal decree had the effect of making the already challenging conditions facing the fishing industry worse.
+The papal decree had the effect of making the already challenging conditions facing the fishing industry much worse.

 Undergraduate students see the impact of changing tastes and evolving religious beliefs as elements contributing to shifting demand curves and the consequent implications for supply, and ultimately, people's livelihoods.